newrelic/newrelic-prometheus-exporters-packages/README.md

   LICENSE_KEY=<NEWRELIC_LICENSE_KEY>
 ```

+Go `1.17+` is needed in order to run the e2e test without installing the `newrelic-integration-e2e`.

 ### nri-config-generator
 `nri-config-generator` folder contains all the code needed to build a binary capable to get as input the classical
 user configuration and as output a register protocol sample that will trigger in the agent the execution of: